Hayzer4/Dot/README.md

 To run the bot you will need Node.js, MongoDB and all the dependencies for the bot which can be installed through NPM.

+If you have problems with the bson module, see http://stackoverflow.com/questions/28651028/cannot-find-module-build-release-bson-code-module-not-found-js-bson

 #Example config
 Config lives in setup/config.json. config.json is in the .gitignore file for this project.